dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ### 4. Import carefully

 It's easy to take a bundle that was reasonable before and make it unreasonable by importing incorrectly.
 For example, importing RxJS bare (`import 'rxjs'`), you add every single feature and operator in RxJS.
-Selectively include the pieces you need.
+Instead, selectively include the pieces you need.
 The same is true of Angular Material.
 Using the source map explorer, you can determine if there are better ways to import libraries.

 > **Note:** Tree shaking will help long term, but in general the tools that we use every day aren't capable of doing this at this time.
-We do expect this to get better over time.
+We do expect this to get better in the future.

 ### 5. Lazy load